enim2/DecodeLabs-Internship---Project-1-2/README.md

 - Data types correctly assigned to all 14 columns

 ### Query Categories
-QL queries were written and executed across 8 categories:
+SQL queries were written and executed across 8 categories:

 | Category | Description |
 |----------|-------------|